Opla/joinUs/README.md

 https://github.com/openNLX

 After, you add an issue or create a PR.
-Or if you prefer send an email to Mik.
+If you prefer send an email to Mik.

 And we will contact you.